Drowning and Near-Drowning: Prevention and Treatment

 I am a most experienced swimmer.
 If I can almost drown, anyone can!

-One never knows how deep the water is, local and current tide strength, whether it's full of large rocks and other hazards that one can hit.
+Never; dive, into unfamiliar water and never, jump, into unfamiliar water.
+One never knows how deep the water is, local and current tide strength, whether it's full of large rocks and other hazards, that one can hit.

 Family Education Network